 There is too much anxiety in space advocate circles about how settlement will pay for itself.
 Mining what "unobtanium" will it take to make settlement possible?
-This for-profit, resource-oriended perspective is misleading.
+This for-profit, resource-oriented perspective is misleading.
 Elon's ssettlement business plan is based upon people's savings.
 Retirement communities flourish despite no mining, intellectual property, or reality TV shows.
 Why should initial space settlement be any different.
 People will use their savings, made in Earth markets at other times and places to fund their own settlement.
 But also, the more local resources reduce shipping costs the cheaper space settlement will become.

 THE MOTIVATION OF SETTLERS

 The motivation to send national astronauts to a permanent base includes national pride / prestige and science.
 If the cost of transport is low enough then this is sufficient motivation for them.
 For private settlers, an opportunity to play an historic role in helping humanity to move off Earth will give personal significance and a reputation for those motivated by these things.
 Latter settlers will primarily be motivated by the opportunity to be part of an exclusive community, the uniqueness activities which 1/6th gravity allows, and the opportunity to tour the Moon.

 OFF EARTH COUNTRIES

 Later settlers will need a high enough quality of living to be willing to use their savings to move off Earth.
 This helps us understand that we need to focus on making the settlement experience as attractive as possible for "normal" people.